 The Volkswagen Foundation is funding our 5th summer school on “Trends, Rhythms and Events in the Earth’s Climate System – Past, Present and Future” in 2021.
 After summer schools in Africa and Europe, this one will be taught entirely online.
 Continue reading “Summer School on “Trends, Rhythms and Events in the Earth’s Climate System – Past, Present and Future””

-On 27 September 2019 the University of Potsdam will once again open its lecture halls for 8–11 year old children in order to inspire them for the world of science.
+On 25 September 2020 the University of Potsdam will open virtual lecture halls for 8–11 year old children in order to inspire them for the world of science.
 During the event I will teach a lecture on “Knochenjob in Ostafrika – unterwegs auf den Spuren der ersten Menschen” during the Children’s University Potsdam.